 This section describes a sample use of Code Search that should help you get oriented in the tool.
-Assume that you want to create business rules for segments of code that write to a file.
+Assume that you want to create business rules for segments of code that write to a file:

-- 1. In the Code Search pane, click the Top view link.
-The Top view opens. - 2.
+- 1. In the Interactive Analysis window, if the Code Search pane is not visible, click View > Code Search.
+This displays the Code Search pane in the Interactive Analysis window. - 2.
+In the Code Search pane, click the Top view link.
+The Top view opens. - 3.
 Double-click the Rule Finder category.
-The Rule Finder view opens. - 3.
-Click the 👨 button on the tool bar.
-The New List dialog opens. - 4.
-Enter File Writes and click OK.
-An empty list named File Writes is added to the Rule Finder view. - Select the File Writes list, then click the button next to the button on the tool bar.
-In the dropdown, choose the type of object you want to execute the search against, COBOL File in our example.
-The Search window opens. - 6.
-In the Search In drop-down, select All Objects. - 7.
-Expand the Data Ports folder in the lefthand pane, then expand the Files folder.
-Select the predefined File Writes criterion and click Find All Constructs.
-Interactive Analysis displays a dialog box with the results of the search operation.
-Click OK.
-A message with the number of constructs found is displayed.
-Click OK.
-The Search window is dismissed and the results of the search are displayed in a Code Search view, named after the File Writes list.
+The Rule Finder view opens. - 4.
+On the tool bar, click Add ( 14).
+This opens the New list dialog box. - 5.
+In the Enter new list name field, type File Writes and then click OK.
+An empty list named File Writes is added to the Rule Finder view. - 6.
+Click Advanced Search.
+This opens the Search dialog box. - 7.
+In the top left, select the file type you want to execute the search against.
+In this case COBOL File. - 8.
+In the Search In list, select All Objects. - 9.
+In the Criteria tree, expand the Data Ports folder, then expand the Files folder.
+Select the predefined All File Writes criterion and then click Find All Constructs.

-Note: Modify the predefined search criterion or create your own search criterion as you do in the Advanced Search facility.
+Note: You can modify the predefined search criterion or create your own search criterion as you do in the Advanced Search facility.